 Can I hike to the top of Half Dome using a Pacific Crest Trail permit?

 No. You must get a separate wilderness permit to deviate from the Pacific Crest Trail while in Yosemite.
 You can try for a combined wilderness and Half Dome permit from the Yosemite Valley or Tuolumne Meadows Wilderness Centers beginning at 11 am the day before you plan to depart from Tuolumne Meadows.

 When and how do I apply for a permit to day-hike Half Dome?

 Most Half Dome permits are available via a preseason lottery in March.
 If you do not obtain a permit through this preseason lottery, you can apply via the daily lottery two days before your intended hike while the cables are up (approximately late May to mid-October).

-I have a day hiking permit for Half Dome and I want to camp part way up.
+I have a day hiking permit for Half Dome and I want to camp partway up.
 How do I do that?

 Wilderness Permits for the John Muir Trail

-How do I obtain a Donohue Pass permit if I plan to hike the John Muir Trail?
+What permits do I need to hike the John Muir Trail?

-Yes.
-Due to extremely high demand, many John Muir Trail through-hike permit applications are denied.
+Due to extremely high demand, many John Muir Trail thru-hike permit applications are denied.
 For a typical summer day, the park receives at least 300 to 500 reservation requests.
 Of those requests, approximately 80% to 90% are for the John Muir Trail while the other 10% to 20% are for all other routes in the park.
 Because of this, up to 90% of JMT requests are denied on popular days..